'Hail to the queen': Saving the Caribbean queen conch

-Category: Climate Hits: 0Second only to the spiny lobster, the queen conch is a prized delicacy long harvested for food and is revered for its beautiful shell.
+Category: Climate Hits: 3Second only to the spiny lobster, the queen conch is a prized delicacy long harvested for food and is revered for its beautiful shell.
 Conch populations have dwindled so low, creating a dire and urgent situation in ecological and economic terms.
 To preserve this significant molluscan fishery in the Caribbean, the world's leading expert on queen conch aquaculture has published an 80-page, step-by-step user manual that provides complete illustrations and photos of how to culture and restore the queen conch.

 Read more https://www.sciencedaily.com/releases/2021/01/210107090451.htm